osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 Running Stashcache in a Container
 =================================

-The OSG operates the [StashCache data federation](../stashcache/overview/), which provides organizations with a method to distribute their data in a scalable manner to thousands of jobs without needing to pre-stage data across sites or operate their own scalable infrastructure.
+The OSG operates the [StashCache data federation](/data/stashcache/overview), which provides organizations with a method to distribute their data in a scalable manner to thousands of jobs without needing to pre-stage data across sites or operate their own scalable infrastructure.

-[Stash Caches](../install-cache/) transfer data to clients such as jobs or users.
+[Stash Caches](/data/stashcache/install-cache) transfer data to clients such as jobs or users.
 A set of caches are operated across the OSG for the benefit of nearby sites;
 in addition, each site may run its own cache in order to reduce the amount of data transferred over the WAN.
-This documents how to run stashcache in a Docker container.
+This document outlines how to run StashCache in a Docker container.

 Overview
 --------

-The minimal decisions when running a stashcache are:
+Before starting the installation process, consider the following points:

+1. Docker should be running in the host you plan to install the cache
-1. A port  XrootD will use to listen for incomming connections (over HTTP) (default 8000)
+1. A port for XRootD to listen for incoming connections (over HTTP) (default 8000)
 1. In which partition of the host it will store the data